Croydon London Borough Council elections

 Elections for the Croydon London Borough Council are held every four years to elect 70 councillors.
 The last ward boundary changes came into force at the 2018 local elections.

 Political control

 The first elections to the council were held in 1964, ahead of the new system coming into full effect in 1965.
 Political control of the council since 1964 has been held by the following parties:

-Leadership

-Prior to 2022, political leadership was provided by the leader of the council.
-The leaders from 1965 to 2022 were:

-In 2022 the council changed to having directly-elected mayors.
-The mayor since 2022 has been: